kavia-common/uttar-pradesh-tourism-project-monitoring-system-219537-219548/upstdc_frontend/README.md

 Note for containers/preview environments:
 - The dev server is configured to bind to 0.0.0.0:3000 so it is reachable externally by the preview system.
 - If you override environment, ensure HOST=0.0.0.0 and PORT=3000 are set (see .env.example).
+We also set BROWSER=none to avoid opening a local browser in CI.
+- If you see "react-scripts: not found", run: npm run ci:install and then retry: npm start

 If you see a message about router libraries being installed, run: npm ci